feature-image

 ADVERTISEMENT

-Now, smaller conferences like MAC and Mountain West don’t really make as much money as the SEC or Big Ten.
-On top of it, with NIL and the transfer portal, their condition is degrading more as Oakleigh transfers to a top school easily, and they can’t even stop them.
-So, now that teams like Sacramento State pay big fees to join in these leagues, it just intensifies the pressure on them.
+Smaller conferences like the MAC and the Mountain West do not generate as much revenue as the SEC or the Big Ten.
+On top of that, with NIL and the transfer portal, their situation has become more challenging, as players can easily transfer to top programs, and these schools often struggle to retain them.
+Now, as teams like Sacramento State pay substantial fees to join these leagues, it only intensifies the pressure on them.

 ADVERTISEMENT

-The team even tried to get their independent status just like Notre Dame, but the NCAA denied their waiver.
+The team also tried to get an independent status just like Notre Dame, but the NCAA denied their waiver.
 Since then, their fight to leave the Big Sky began.
-Last year they ended their season with a 7-5 record and a 5-3 conference record before joining the MAC.
+Last year, they ended their season with a 7-5 record and a 5-3 conference record.
 With this move, Wood and athletic director Mark Orr also worked day and night to level up their NIL game, too, with a budget of $1 million.

 ADVERTISEMENT